joaovieira/dashboard/README.md

-Dashboard Front-End Simple Page Application
+Dashboard Front-End Single Page Application
 ===========

 Backbone.js with CoffeeScript for the MV* structure. jQuery, Gridster.js, Sass and Bootstrap for the UI.